|

 abandoned ship that was the Old Friary pub - locals seem unsure as to whether it's

-you'll hit against a most provocatively named pub: The Swallow.
+you'll hit against a traditional and provocatively named pub: The Swallow.
 Gay-run, it wears

 its heart on its sleeve - even nailed to the door - is the city's queer lifeblood